mikepartelow/mikepartelow.github.io/docs/_posts/2024-03-21-golang-http-tracing.md

 ## What?

-Go's standard library includes [net/http/trace](https://pkg.go.dev/net/http/httptrace), for registering callbacks that are invoked at certain points during the HTTP request lifecycle, and the [net/http.RoundTripper](https://pkg.go.dev/net/http#RoundTripper) `interface`, which can be used to interact with HTTP [Requests](https://pkg.go.dev/net/http#Request) and [Responses](https://pkg.go.dev/net/http#Response), even ones for Request/Response cycles initiated outside your own code.
+Go's standard library includes [net/http/trace](https://pkg.go.dev/net/http/httptrace), for registering callbacks that are invoked at certain points during the HTTP request lifecycle, and the [net/http.RoundTripper](https://pkg.go.dev/net/http#RoundTripper) `interface`, which can be used to interact with HTTP [Requests](https://pkg.go.dev/net/http#Request) and [Responses](https://pkg.go.dev/net/http#Response), even ones for Request/Response cycles initiated outside our own code.

 ## Why?

-You can use these tools to debug when your HTTP client code is slow or misbehaving.
-You can also use it to gain insight into networking protocols and properties.
+We can use these tools to debug when our HTTP client code is slow or misbehaving.
+We can also use it to gain insight into networking protocols and properties.
 But mostly: because it's cool.

 ## Example

-You've noticed[^1] that loading `http://google.com` seems a bit slow.
+We've noticed[^1] that loading `http://google.com` seems a bit slow.
 Why might that be?

 Let's find out by writing some code.